orbitalchicken/Roadmap/README.md

                 loading is slower than with ls (could be Gvfs, could be the way we render view in GTK.
 For 25k elements, 0.4s with ls, up to 6s in icon view for Nemo/Caja) video thumbnails are blurry

+    cinnamon extension core contains non-translatable msgids

 Linux Mint 18.3
 ===============

+    hunspell-en-gb not installed for UK installed (similar issue for other languages)

     xfce:
         upgrade xfce-terminal to 0.8.0?